 Located in Bad Ragaz, Switzerland, Tamina Gorge (Taminaschlucht in German) is a scenic gorge that is popular due to its healing properties.
-Tamina Gorge was created by the power of the Tamina River.
+The power of the Tamina River created the Tamina Gorge.
 The narrow rock crevice is around 750 meters long and 70 meters deep.
 The entrance to Tamina Gorge is just a few meters from Altes Bad Pfäfers.

 This gorge with warm waters is a popular spot for those staying in or visiting Bad Ragaz.
 Easily accessible on foot or by Postbus, Tamina Gorge is a fascinating place.